Lubula/Machine-learning-in-Python-Mini-Projects/README.md

-# Various in depth Machine Learning Project:
+# Machine Learning Projects using diffirent tech stacks:
 1. This repository provides an in-depth analysis of customer segmentation using various clustering algorithms:

    1.1 Data Preparation